passcod/gearbox-rs/DESIGN.md

 The `key_factory` function may return any integer type.

-It is passed (the location of) two byte buffers: one to be read as the input, the other to be written to as the output.
+It is passed (the location of) two byte buffers in the `key_space` memory: one to be read as the input, the other to be written to as the output.
 The module defines the length of the output buffer itself as the `key_length` global.
 The input buffer may vary in length at every call.

 The output buffer is zeroed before the function is called.
 It is valid not to write some or any bytes to the output buffer: the output will be read anyway